cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 Members are identified by their email address.
 To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your identity providers.
 To allow your members to select from multiple SSO authentication methods, ensure that the email addresses match across all of them.

-### Prepare for migration of existing members

-Keep the following in mind and communicate it to your members:

-- If your organization includes members who are also members of other organizations, and this is the first of their organizations to enable Cloud Organization SSO, those members must be re-added to your organization.
-If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in. **However, those who previously had the organizational admin role must be granted the role again**.
-- After you enable Cloud Organization SSO, all other members of your {{ site.data.products.db }} organization who were using [Basic SSO](cloud-org-sso.html#basic-sso) rather than an email and password must sign in again to regain access to your organization.
-After signing in, members retain the same access they had before the migration.

-During enablement of the feature, a list of affected members is shown, and those members are also notified individually.

 ### Communicate to your members

-Communicate to your users about:
+Before you enable Cloud Organization SSO, notify your users about what to expect, such as:

 - The custom login URL and when they should begin using it.
 - Which authentication methods they can use and whether they have autoprovisioning enabled.
+- Some members may need to be re-added to your organization:
+  - All members of your {{ site.data.products.db }} organization who were using [Basic SSO](cloud-org-sso.html#basic-sso) rather than an email and password must sign in again to regain access to your organization.
+After signing in, members retain the same access they had before the migration.
-- For members who are organizational admins and are also members of other organizations, they may need to be re-added to your organization and re-assigned the organizational admin role.
-Refer to [Prepare for migration of existing members](#prepare-for-migration-of-existing-members).
+  - Members who are also members of other organizations must be re-added to your organization.
+If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in.
+Otherwise, they must be re-invited.
+If they previously had the organizational admin role, it must be granted to them again.

+  During enablement of the feature, a list of affected members is shown, and those members are also notified individually.

 ## Enable Cloud Organization SSO